Praise for BipTunia:

 BipTunia is based in Wyoming, yet exists everywhere.

-Sometimes BipTunia also includes spoken word by Phil Wormuth.
+Sometimes BipTunia also includes spoken word by Phil Wormuth, the the poet laureate of BipTunia.
 He runs the JipProd word gang in rural Maine.
 He and Michael went to college together during the Cold War, in the Rust Belt of America.
 They tried making this music back then, but the technology had to catch up.

 These two guys were best friends in college, played in a bar band called “The Armless Children.”